-We do not send spam emails.
 You can unsubscribe from our emails at any time.
-You can also contact us by emailing email@example.com if you prefer not to receive such information and we will comply with your request.
-We will not charge you for giving effect to your request and will take all reasonable steps to meet your request at the earliest possible opportunity.
+You can also contact us by emailing email@example.com if you prefer not to receive such information.
+We will not charge you for giving effect to your request.

 It is important to us that the personal information we hold about you is accurate and up to date.
-During the course of our relationship with you we may ask you to inform us if any of your personal information has changed.
-If you wish to make any changes to your personal information, please contact our Compliance Officer in accordance with the details below.
+Please let us know if any of your personal information changes.
+If you are contacted and asked to update your information please contact our Compliance Officer to ensure that the request is genuine – see Contact us below.

 We do not usually collect government identifiers, such as your tax file number.
 We will not collect government identifiers unless permitted by law.

-It is necessary for us to identify you in order to undertake business with you in compliance with our legal obligations.
-Therefore, we will be unable to do business with you if you wish to remain anonymous.
+Where possible, we will allow you to interact with us anonymously or using a pseudonym.
+However, we will need to identify you in order to do business with you in accordance with our legal obligations and our policies and procedures.
+Therefore, we will be unable to do business with you if you wish to remain anonymous or use a pseudonym.

 In certain circumstances, persons who are European Union residents may also have additional rights under the General Data Protection Regulation (GDPR) including the right to request the destruction of their personal information.
-To make a request, or exercise any of these rights, please contact our Compliance Officer:
+To make a request, or exercise any of these rights, please contact our Compliance Officer – see Contact us below.

 Level 46, 108 St Georges Terrace

 Perth WA 6000

 We may amend or update this policy from time to time including when our information handling practices change.
 Updates will be published on our website.